betheden/hebrew-grammar/content/verb_perfect.rst

 .. _verb_perfect:

-Verb Suffix Conjugation
+Verb Perfect
 ============

 Summary
 -------

-A verb with suffix conjugation usually expresses a completed action in the past.
-However, the suffix conjugation can also be used to describe other kinds of actions.
+A Perfect verb usually expresses a completed action in the past.
+However, the Perfect conjugation can also be used to describe other kinds of actions.

 Article
 -------

-In Biblical Hebrew a Suffix Conjugation
+In Biblical Hebrew a Perfect
 :ref:`verb`
 is normally used to describe actions that have occurred in the past or actions that are seen as completed (even in present or future time).
-However, the Suffix Conjugation is also used to describe a variety of other kinds of actions.
-Thus, a Suffix Conjugation verb has the potential to be translated with the past tense, the present tense, or even the future tense.
-The context must determine the proper meaning for each instance of a Suffix Conjugation verb.
+However, the Perfect conjugation is also used to describe a variety of other kinds of actions.
+Thus, a Perfect verb has the potential to be translated with the past tense, the present tense, or even the future tense.
+The context must determine the proper meaning for each instance of a Perfect verb.

 When the
 :ref:`conjunction`
-*waw* (וְ "and") is added to the Suffix Conjugation as a prefix, this can indicate either the :ref:`verb_perfect-suffix-conjugation-copulative` or the :ref:`verb_sequential_perfect`.
+*waw* (וְ "and") is added to the Perfect conjugation as a prefix, this can indicate either the :ref:`verb_perfect-suffix-conjugation-copulative` or the :ref:`verb_sequential_perfect`.
-The meaning of the verb is different in either case, and the context must be carefully considered to determine if it is a suffix conjugation copulative verb or a Sequential Suffix Conjugation verb.
+The meaning of the verb is different in either case, and the context must be carefully considered to determine if it is a Perfect copulative verb or a Sequential Perfect verb.

 Form
 ----